qwertie/home/misc/Atlas-Shrugged-summary.md

 Dagny and Hank go to Colorado to buy things of value before the trains stop.
 All productive businesses have closed; Dr. Ferris's Reclamation Project is abandoned.

 On April 2, Jim Taggart voices displeasure with Lillian about what happened at Rearden's trial.
 She says that when she finds out what went wrong, she will keep her promise.
 "Then you'll be free to take full credit for it and to tell your friends in high places that it's you who've disarmed him."
-Rand implies in the following paragraph that the government controls the press:

-> [...]
-On his last trip to Washington, he had pleaded with Mr. Weatherby that a cut in the rates of the railroads would be a deathblow; the wage raises had been granted, but the demands for the cut in rates were still heard in the press — and Taggart had known what it meant, if Mr. Mouch still permitted them to be heard; he had known that the knife was still poised at his throat. [...]

-Lillian knows Hank is scheduled to arrive in New York.
+She knows Hank is scheduled to arrive in New York.
 Learning that Hank is not listed among the passengers on the Comet, she assumes he is traveling under an alias to be with her mistress.
 She goes to the trains as it unloads and sees Hank without a companion.
 Elsewhere she notices Dagny, and understands.
 Hank spots her; she claims she misses him and wanted to surprise him.
 Back in the Wayne-Falkland, she confronts him.

 > [...]
 "Is it Dagny Taggart?"